Time, Stop Wasting It: A Simple Approach For Better Decisions

 • Assess Importance: Evaluate tasks and responsibilities based on their importance and impact.
 Focus on high-priority items that contribute significantly to your goals.

 • Create a Priority List: Develop a list of tasks ranked by priority.
-This will help you focus on what needs to be done first and prevent you from getting sidetracked by less important activities.
+This will help you focus on what needs to be done first.
+It will also prevent you from getting sidetracked by less important activities.

 2. Break Down Tasks